erwinx1994/DigitalWallet/readme.md

 Instead of trying to achieve the grandiose objectives of being highly scalable, available, secure and durable,

 - The system has to be cheap to build and simple enough for 1 person to build in 3 to 5 days.
-- At the very least, the system must be potentially scalable
+- At the very least, the system must be potentially scalable and have some of the beneficial characteristics of a highly distributed system.

 ### Final system design